 Houston Rockets vs. Cleveland Cavaliers Injury Report

-After an underwhelming season last year, the Cavaliers have come on as one of the top risers on the year, getting out to a league-best 36-6 through 42 games.
-The Rockets have been similarly successful, vastly improving as well to cruise to 28-14 and No. 2 in the Western Conference.
+The Rockets narrowly made it out of the last bout with a win.
+Up just two points, forward Tari Eason fouled likely soon-to-be All-Star Darius Garland on a 3-point attempt.
+The Cleveland guard only sunk one, though, and the home team was eventually able to cruise to its 29th win of the season.

-The matchup between the two teams is interesting on several levels, but especially so for the variety of talented matchups that will take place.
-The Cavs have largely relied on their core four of Donovan Mitchell, Darius Garland, Evan Mobley and Jarrett Allen so far this year.
-The Rockets lean on different players every single night, but are headlined by Alperen Sengun and Jalen Green, with the duo of Amen Thompson and Tari Eason, as well as its veterans in Fred VanVleet and Dillon Brooks in tow.
+Now, the Rockets will look to do the very same, hoping to extend its lead over the Grizzlies in the West.

-Here are the injury reports for both the Cavaliers and Rockets ahead of Wednesday’s matchup:
+Here are the injury reports for both teams ahead of Saturday’s matchup:

 Houston Rockets injuries: